Sydney-25/Price-Optimization-AI-Tool./README.md

 3. Commit your changes.
 4. Push the branch and open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or suggestions, please reach out to [sydney.abuto@gmail.com](mailto:sydney.abuto@gmail.com).
+For any questions or suggestions, please reach out to: sydney.abuto@gmail.com

----